stonybrook-lin539/main/source/background/07_functions/00_basics.md

 The fact that functions cannot map one and the same input to multiple outputs is known as **right uniqueness**.
 Right uniqueness guarantees that functions are deterministic in the sense that one can predict the output from the input with 100% accuracy.

-**Caution**: The functions used in programming languages are not necessarily functions in the mathematical sense because their output can vary even if the input stays the same.
+**Caution**: The functions used in programming languages are not necessarily functions in the mathematical sense.
+In programming, the output of a function can vary even if the arguments to the function stay the same.

 ``` jupyterpython
 import random